SolarWinds says unknown hackers exploited newly discovered software flaw - News Break

 SolarWinds says unknown hackers exploited newly discovered software flaw

-WASHINGTON (Reuters) - Software company SolarWinds says that unknown hackers exploited a previously unknown flaw in two of its programs to go after “a limited, targeted set of customers.”
+WASHINGTON, July 12 (Reuters) - Software company SolarWinds (SWI.N) says that unknown hackers exploited a previously unknown flaw in two of its programs to go after "a limited, targeted set of customers."

-The statement here, issued over the weekend, did not identify the hackers involved.
+The statement, issued over the weekend, did not identify the hackers involved.

 In a question-and-answer page appended to the statement, SolarWinds said the flaw was "completely unrelated" to last year's hack of government networks by alleged Russian spies, a sprawling espionage operation that used the Texas-based software company as a springboard to break into target networks.